mbianchidev/klab-cli/README.md

-# kubelab-cli - Kubernetes utility CLI by KubeLab
+# Klab-cli - Kubernetes utility CLI

 TODO: find a cool image to use here

-kubelab-cli is a command line tool, built in python, that empowers developers to effortlessly create, manage, and destroy Kubernetes clusters on popular cloud providers such as AWS, Azure, and GCP, obtaining Terraform code and easy yaml configs in return.
+Klab-cli is a command line tool, built in python, that empowers developers to effortlessly create, manage, and destroy Kubernetes clusters on popular cloud providers such as AWS, Azure, and GCP, obtaining Terraform code and easy yaml configs in return.

 Additionally, it enables users to easily manage products on top of the clusters, such as NGINX, and deploy them using your own configuration as deployments, operators, CRDs...